pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 #### Paste arrives slowly

+Presently . . .

 In the Drawing Pane,
 typing on the Keyboard goes lots faster than pasting the same Characters.
 I must have written some silly Code somewhere, I wish I knew where

+#### macOS Thin Flat Lines

+Presently . . .

+Something about how I'm writing the macOS Screen makes it litter the Screen with thin colored flat Lines in the lowest row of the Bits of a Character.
+I think these appear when I move the Cursor down.
+They go away when I move the Cursor back up through the Screen Row that holds them

+I haven't figured out how to reproduce them reliably.
+I haven't developed & deployed a workaround, though I'm inclined to hope that moving Down Up Down would fix them.
+We'll see how this goes . . .

 #### Isosceles found, where Equilateral expected

-Can we make our Arrow Keys Demo come out with triangles that are enough more equilateral?
+Presently . . .

+In our Arrow Key Caps Demo,
-Presently we get 10.5 X by 11 Y for Left and Right, vs 13 X by 11 Y for Up or Down.
+we get 10.5 X by 11 Y for Left and Right Arrow Key Caps, vs 13 X by 11 Y for Up or Down Arrow Key Caps

+Can we make our Demo
+come out with triangles that are lots more equilateral?

 #### 11x11 found where 10x10 Pixels expected